Snakes and Ladders: a Treewidth Story: Results

-Recall that $b,d,x \not \in B_1$, $a,c,u \not \in B_2$ (because Case 2 does not hold). \begin{observation} No bag in the interior contains $u$ or $x$. $B_1$ does not contain $x$, and no bag on the left contains $x$.
-Symmetrically, $B_2$ does not contain $u$, and no bag on the right contains $u$. \end{observation} \begin{observation} At least one of the following is true: $a \in B_1$, $a$ is in a bag on the left.
-Symmetrically, at least one of the following is true: $d \in B_2$, $d$ is in a bag on the right. \end{observation} Now, suppose $w$ is somewhere on the left.
+Now, suppose $w$ is somewhere on the left.
 We will show that then either $w$ can be deleted from the bags on the left, or Case 2 holds.
 A symmetrical analysis will hold if $v$ is somewhere on the right.
 Specifically, the only possible reason for $w$ to be on the left would be to cover the edge $\{w,c\}$ -- all other edges incident to $w$ are already covered by $B_1$ and $B_2$.
 If no bags on the left contain $c$, we can simply delete $w$ from all bags on the left.
 On the other hand, if some bag on the left contains $c$, then $c \in B_1$, because: $d \not \in B_1$, the need to cover the edge $\{c,d\}$, the presence of $d$ on the other `side' of the decomposition (Observation \ref{obs:a_and_d_magnet}), and running intersection.
 So we have that $c,u,w,v \in B_1$.
 This bag already covers all edges incident to $w$, except possibly the edge $\{w,x\}$.
 To address this, we replace $w$ everywhere in the tree decomposition with $x$ - this is a legal tree decomposition because some bag contains $\{w,x\}$ - and then add a bag $B' = \{u,w,x,c\}$ pendant to $B$.
 This new bag serves to cover all edges incident to $w$.
 But $B_1$ now contains $u,v,c,x$, so Case 2 applies, and we are done!
 Hence, we can assume that $w$ is nowhere on the left, and, symmetrically, that $v$ is nowhere on the right.
 In fact, the above argument can, independently of $w$, be used to trigger Case 2 whenever $c \in B_1$ or $b \in B_2$.
-So at this stage of the proof we know: $b,c,d,x \not \in B_1$ (and $c$ is not on the left) and $a,b,c,u \not \in B_2$ (and $b$ is not on the right).